The South Island Scenic Routes

 Now, it’s time to go the sound everyone talks about, Milford Sound.
 You can’t help but stop every 5 minutes to take photos along the way.
 Even if you take the bus, because the drive can be kind of tricky, the bus companies stop for Kodak moments, making sure you don’t miss out.

-After you have formed some sort of opinion of Milford Sound, the next stop in the “Adrenalin Capital of the World”, Queenstown.
+After you have formed some sort of opinion of Milford Sound, the next stop in the “Adrenalin Capital of the World” is Queenstown.
 There’s bungy jumps, skydives, white water rafting, jet boating, Lord of the Rings tours, and skiing in winter.
 To find out more, check out: Queenstown – Guide for Backpackers.

 More road trip articles…